Manitoba road trips: Big skies, big blooms

 Get to know Manitoba's southwestern corner with this exciting road trip centred on Turtle Mountain Provincial Park.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Big skies, big blooms road trip combines gardens and larger-than-life statues with plenty of outdoor adventure along Manitoba's southwestern corner on Treaty 1 and 2 territory.
+The Big skies, big blooms road trip combines gardens and larger-than-life statues with plenty of outdoor adventure along Manitoba's southwestern corner.

 Town of Boissevain

 Standing at 28-feet-tall, Tommy the Turtle is a nod to Boissevain’s turtle racing history, welcoming all who enter into the Turtle Mountain region.
 Start your Boissevain explorations with snapping a picture with this iconic statue before continuing into town.
 Stroll down South Railway Street to see a handful historic buildings and 17 murals that paint the history of the town.

 Next, grab fresh sandwiches to-go from Sawmill Tea & Coffee Co which you can enjoy at the picnic shelter at Arts Park, a flower/sculpture garden that pays homage to the seasons and the town's agriculture identity.